wireshell/wireshell/docs/commands/module.md

 ### Examples

-Enable two modules at once.
+Separate module names with commas to enable two or more modules at once.

 ```sh
 $ wireshell module:download FlagPages,ImageExtra